Find a Registered Dental Hygienist

 Oral management implications

-- Mode of transmission of parasites occurs most commonly via prolonged direct contact with infested human skin and also during sexual contact.
-Less frequently, transfer from clothes, towels, and bedding may occur, but only if they have been contaminated by infested persons within 48 to 72 hours beforehand.
-Mites can burrow below the skin surface in fewer than 3 minutes.
+• Mode of transmission of parasites occurs most commonly via prolonged direct contact with infested human skin or during sexual contact.4 Less frequently, transfer from clothes, towels, and bedding may occur, but only if they have been contaminated by infested persons within 48 to 72 hours beforehand.5 Mites can burrow below the skin surface in fewer than 3 minutes.
 Typically, fewer than 10 to 15 mites are present on the entire body of an infested person who is otherwise healthy.
-However, people with the uncommon form of infestation known as Norwegian scabies (“crusted scabies”) are very contagious, because of the huge number of mites (up to 2 million) present in exfoliating scales.
+However, people with the uncommon form of hyperinfestation known as crusted scabies are very contagious, because a huge number of mites (up to 2 million or more) are present in exfoliating scales.

-- Persons are communicable with scabies until the mites and eggs are destroyed by treatment, typically after 1 course of a topical scabicide treatment or, sometimes, 2 courses one week apart.
+• Patients/clients are contagious with scabies until the mites and eggs are destroyed by treatment, typically after one course of a topical scabicide (generally 24 hours after treatment) or, sometimes, two courses one week apart.
 Concurrent disinfestation of clothing and bedding via hot laundering is also indicated.

-- Prophylactic (preventive) treatment may be appropriate for the dental hygienist who has been in contact with a patient/client with scabies.
+• Transmission of scabies can occur in clinical healthcare settings, particularly following long, close patient/client care.
+Therefore, prophylactic (preventive) treatment may be appropriate for the dental hygienist who has been in close physical proximity with a patient/client with scabies.
 A primary care provider (e.g., physician or nurse practitioner) should be consulted.

-- Avoid direct contact with infested skin and infested clothing/bedding.
+• Direct contact with infested skin and infested clothing/bedding should be avoided.

-- If you, the dental hygienist, have scabies, you should be treated with a prescription scabicide.
-In general, a healthcare provider whose role involves close contact with patients/clients can return to work once treatment is begun (i.e., at least 8 hours after the application of a topical scabicide; usually this is specified as the day after treatment).
+• If you, the dental hygienist, have scabies, you should be treated with a prescription scabicide.
+In general, a healthcare provider whose role entails close contact with patients/clients can return to work once effective treatment has begun (i.e., typically at least 12 to 24 hours after the application of a topical scabicide; this may be specified as the day after treatment has commenced).
 Itching may persist for 1 to 2 weeks; this should not be regarded as a sign of treatment failure or re-infestation.
-The local public health unit can be further consulted regarding any workplace restrictions, particularly in the case of Norwegian scabies.
+The local public health unit can be further consulted regarding any workplace restrictions, particularly in the case of crusted scabies.
+Persons with crusted scabies are highly contagious, and they should receive prompt treatment to prevent outbreaks.

 Oral manifestations

-- None internal in the mouth.
-However, scratching may result in secondary local infection such as perioral impetigo or cellulitis.
+• No lesions or parasitic infections occur intraorally, except in very rare circumstances.6 However, perioral scratching may result in secondary local infection such as perioral impetigo or cellulitis.

-- Head and neck involvement is rare in adults, but common in infants.
+• Head and neck involvement are rare in adults, but common in infants.

 Related signs and symptoms

-- Complications are a result of lesions secondarily infected by scratching.
-These include impetigo, cellulitis, and, more rarely, kidney damage (acute and post-streptococcal glomerulonephritis).
+• In most affected persons, scabies is a minor condition that can be readily treated.
+Complications are usually a result of lesions secondarily infected by scratching.
+These include impetigo, cellulitis, and, more rarely, septicemia (bloodstream infection), rheumatic heart disease, and kidney damage (including acute and post-streptococcal glomerulonephritis).

 References and sources of more detailed information